mtobesyajerry-sudo/law-firms1/HONEST_SYSTEM_CAPABILITIES.md

 - Reminds her when client reviews are due
 - Generates annual compliance report for her records
 - Provides audit trail if TLS or FIU ever inspects
+- Alerts her to security events like failed login attempts

 **What Sarah Still Must Do:**
 - Manually collect client documents